missfunmi/tictactoe-playdate/README.md

 ```
 Compress the build file produced at `target/TicTacToe.pdx`.
 Then sideload it onto your Playdate at https://play.date/account/sideload

-### If you want to skip all that and just run the last version of the game on your Playdate
+### If you want to skip all that and directly install the game on your Playdate (without building the source code yourself)
 Download the game file from the project [releases](../../releases/) (do not unzip it).
 Then sideload it onto your Playdate at https://play.date/account/sideload